tomasy/date-time-adapter/README.md

  * Even minute.
 Bollena on for even minute
  * 5 minutes. values 0,5,10,15,20,...,55.
 (Note it is called minute5 in rule engine)
 ## Setup
-1. Add the **DateTime Adapter** from the ``Settings`` -> ``Addons``
+1. Add the **DateTime Adapter** from the `Settings` -> `Addons`
     - Go ahead and configure it
-    - Valid time zone strings are the names of files or directories in ``/usr/share/zoneinfo/``
+    - Valid time zone strings are `TZ` values from https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
+Example `Europe/Stockholm`
 2. Add the **DateTime** Thing from the ``Things`` -> ``+`` menu

 Now it will be available for use in the ``Rules`` palette.
 (Thanks to @hwine and @mrinx)

 ## Configuration
 Configure the position latitude and longitude where you live and horizon.
-Normally the sunset/sunrise is set to some values whe the sun is below horizon.
+Normally the `horizon` is set to some values where the sun is below horizon.

 ## Example
 Turn the lamp in bedroom only on weekdays